Pool-Of-Tears/GreenStash/README.md

 <h2 align="center">Translations</h2>

-Please help to translate the app on [Weblate](https://toolate.othing.xyz/projects/greenstash/).
+You can help translate the app on [Weblate](https://toolate.othing.xyz/projects/greenstash/).

 <a href="https://toolate.othing.xyz/projects/greenstash/">
 <img src="https://toolate.othing.xyz/widget/greenstash/multi-auto.svg" alt="Translation status" />
 </a>

-You can also translate manually and create a pull request with your translation file.
-The base string resources can be found under:
+Alternatively, you can translate manually and create a pull request with your translation file.
+The base string resources can be found at:

 ```
 /app/src/main/res/values/strings.xml